3db/3db/docs/usage/extending.rst

 These parameters are passed to the rendering module, along with the rendering parameters from the config file.
-The default renderer is Blender, but as shown in [TODO], users can implement their own rendering module, as long as it provides concrete implementations of a few simple `abstract functions <TODO>`_.
+The default renderer is Blender, but as shown `here <custom_renderer.html>`_, users can implement their own rendering module, as long as it provides concrete implementations of a few simple abstract functions.
 The renderer outputs a list of renderings (both a standard RGB render as well as any others that were requested, such as a UV map or segmentation map).

-As part of step 2, the renderer applies a set of "controls," structured scene transformations.
+As part of step 2, the renderer applies a set of "controls," or structured scene transformations.

 Step 3: Client predicts and evaluates